Playing Guitar Chords and Songs

 This time, I've listed all the chords.

 Check out my other hubs on guitar tunings - if you are trying to learn a song written in an open G tuning on a guitar in standard EADGBE tuning, you are going to have trouble.
 Example - many Rolling Stones tunes, which will never sound as good in standard tuning, but sound great in open G as that is the way Keef played them.
-So, whenever possible, find out through research or by listening if a different tuning is being used in a guitar song.
+So, whenever possible, find out through research or by listening if an open tuning is being used in a guitar song.
 With Joni Mitchell, for instance, it's virtually certain that the guitar is in a different tuning, so look for info on a great website such as the jmdl which could save you a lot of time.
+Alternatively, try the Joni Mitchell Complete - So Far songbook from Hal Leonard.

 If you're learning a Hendrix song, be aware that the guitar was usually detuned by one semi-tone to Eb.